Table of Contents

 4.7.
 Overloading the betterplace.org platform is to be avoided.
 In particular, measures are prohibited which may compromise the integrity, stability and availability of the IT systems of betterplace.org.

 4.8.
-If betterplace.org gains knowledge of prohibited content or suspects the existence of such content, betterplace.org is entitled to remove this content from the platform at any time.
+If betterplace.org gains knowledge of prohibited content as set out in Section 4, betterplace.org is entitled to remove or block this content from the platform at any time.

 4.9.
 The user releases betterplace.org from any third party claims arising from a breach of the obligations specified in the aforementioned Sections 4.1. to 4.7..